How To Change Careers When You Don’t Know What To Do!

 • Job Shadow someone who is in the role you want to do.

 • Search career websites for more information about the job you’re looking into.
-You can discover things that career tests and coaches can’t tell you about salary, job culture, training etc.
+You can discover things that career tests and coaches can’t tell you about salary, job culture, training, etc.

 • Take some courses to see if you enjoy the subject matter.
 For example, if you want to become a programmer, take an online programming class.
-Linkedin Learning which is the new Lynda.com has an array of excellent online training from business and marketing to coding and more.
-It costs about USD 19 per month.
-The self-paced courses are professionally done and conducted online.

 • Read career change websites. www.careershifters.com is an excellent place to start.
 They have an online community where you can talk with other career changers and get moral support.

 www.learnhowtobecome.org is another good site for career research.
-All you need to do is enter your desired career, and it tells you a little about that job, salary range, education or training required etc.
+All you need to do is enter your desired career, and it tells you a little about that job, salary range, education or training required, etc.

 Vault Guides | Best Careers & Top Companies to Work For | Vault.com